 Spring Break Career Immersions 2020

-Annenberg's Career Development and International Programs offices are excited to announce the launch of three immersive career programs over the week of Spring Break 2020.
+Annenberg's Career Development and International Programs offices are excited to launch three immersive career programs over the week of Spring Break 2020.
 Explore policy, politics, public diplomacy and the fast-paced lifestyle in Washington, DC.
 Develop first-hand insights into social impact, development, and non-profits in Thailand.
 Engage with the most influential media hub in Latin America by visiting industry leaders and media companies in Mexico City.

 SPRING BREAK 2020 CAREER IMMERSIONS

 Mexico City - Media, Entertainment and Journalism in Latin America

 Thailand - Social Impact in Southeast Asia

 Washington DC - Politics, Media and Public Diplomacy

 Mexico City- Media, Entertainment and Journalism in Latin America

 Dates: March 14-21, 2020